 The showcase is a 45-foot floor to ceiling, Grand Tree surrounded by 50 smaller trees representing Chicago’s diversity, and showcasing their holiday traditions.

 The museum is stocked with tons of kid-friendly exhibits, so plan to spend the better part of a day exploring.
 We love it here because there are a ton of hands-on experiences.

-Photos with Santa are $30 per group and are available on certain days.
-Separate tickets are required.
+Photos with Santa are available on certain days (separate tickets are required).

 The Museum of Science and Industry has a reciprocal membership with the Air Zoo.